mondeun/Black-Jack/README.md

 A windows form game of Black Jack.

-The console version which is based off the source from BlackJ library can be found at https://github.com/ivanpx/Blackjack
+The console version which is based of the source from BlackJ library can be found at https://github.com/ivanpx/Blackjack

 Project members: K.Glawe, I.Prgomet, D.Pamparas, J.Evertsson